 • In the case of South Africa, the AFB has approved two proposals that SANBI had submitted, including a small grant facility project that was the main focus of the representative's intervention.
 There are currently nine projects that have been awarded funding, and there are opportunities for 7 additional projects.
-They are mainly in the field of water management, and urban adaptation.
+They are mainly in the field of water management, and agricultural adaptation.
 It took the institution 11 months to start implementation, and 12 months for the other water catchment project.
 Integrating ESP and gender were part of the project design, including involvement of women participation.
 The institution had suffered from a lack of capacity in addressing ESP, in addition to the use of multiple languages at local level.
-Among the 12 sub-projects approved (76 were submitted), 10 are headed by women - most of them in small-scale farming.
-Women beneficiaries represent 60 per cent of the funding channeled toward these projects.
+During the project's detail design and submission to the Adaptation Fund, it was agreed that at least 10 small grant projects to be approved through the Small Grants Facility (SGF) should be headed by women.
+At this stage, nine projects have been approved from over a total of 76 concept submissions - most of them in small-scale farming.
+Women beneficiaries at this stage represent just over 60 per cent compared to men of the funding channeled toward these projects.
 A major advice that the representative of SANBI would give to other IEs is to be patient and to break down notions and terms being used to a more ground-level vocabulary.
 In addition, emphasizing transparency when reviewing sub-projects and encouraging sub-projects not selected to persevere until additional funding is provided were also seen as lessons learned that may be valuable to other IEs.